 The Compassionate Mind Foundation has a Forms of Self-Criticising/Attacking and Self-Reassuring Scale that you can try to see how strong your inner critic is.
 Actually scoring it is a bit labour-intensive, as there are three subscales (reassured, inadequate, and hated self), but you’ll get a pretty clear idea of your pattern just by going through and answering the questions.

 I don’t have a particularly intrusive inner critic.
 While that may seem surprising given that I have depression, in my case, the role of my inner critic has a lot more to do with my personality than my illness.
 My first episode of depression didn’t happen until I was 27, by which point my inner critic was relegated to the backseat.

 I think that had a great deal to do with how I was raised.
 Other than occasional flare-ups of my dad’s temper, things chugged along quite smoothly in the Peterson household.
 I received positive feedback from my parents, and they were very responsive and available.
-Even in high school, when I felt very different from the “in crowd”, I didn’t tend to interpret that as there being something fundamentally wrong with me.
+Even in high school, when I felt very different from the “in crowd”, I didn’t tend to interpret that as something being fundamentally wrong with me.

 My years of university were a very positive experience, and during that time, I started to really solidify my adult personality.
 I was comfortable with myself, and I liked how I was living my life.

 During my first hospitalization, I apparently had delusional levels of guilt, but I don’t have any memory of that, so I’m not even sure what it was about.
 For the most part, though, I’ve maintained at least some degree of separation between my illness and my core self.
 That separation has allowed me to attribute the various aspects of the depression to the illness rather than to my core self.

 When there are situational problems, I’m more likely to attribute those to external factors rather than blaming myself.
 In a way that’s good, but it can also lead to a sense of powerlessness.